JNU-Tangyin/RRO/README.md

 cd frontend && npm run dev    # start the frontend
 ```

-## Pure Environment
+## A Standalone 3D Simulation Environment for Container Relocation

 Note: the 3d environment has now been made standalone as a python module!

-If you want to run the pure environment without training, you can install rro_env from pypi [check this out on pypi.org](https://pypi.org/project/rro-env):
+If you want to run the pure environment without training, you can install `rro_env `from pypi [check this out on pypi.org](https://pypi.org/project/rro-env):

 ```shell
 pip install rro-env